foo123/TensorView/README.md

 # TensorView

-View arbitrary array and typed array data as Multidimensional Tensors of various shapes
+View arbitrary one-dimensional array, typed array and/or multi-dimensional array data as Multidimensional Tensors of various shapes

+**in progress**